 From The Dreier Collection, Britney Spears’ screen-used Circus music video dance costume, pictured above.
 In the music video for her 6th studio album, “Circus”, pop-princess Britney Spears wears this exceptional ensemble as she dances and sings her way through the entire big-top themed performance of the title track.
 This sleek signature costume includes vintage, black sequined dance shorts, a Vivienne Westwood white satin corset, vintage black Berman’s studio dance tuxedo tailcoat, an additional pair of black dance shorts (not used in the production), and a vintage top hat.
 This costume is highly visible throughout the video and in excellent condition.
 It is expected to fetch $6,000 – $8,000.

 Jennifer Lopez’s “Dr. Catherine Dean” signature costume by Eiko Ishioka from “The Cell.”
 Lopez plays “Catherine Dean”, an experimental psychotherapist enlisted by the FBI to track down a killer by entering his thoughts.
 This is a signature costume worn by Jennifer Lopez in some of the movie’s most surrealistic scenes.
 Designed by the late, Academy Award winner Eiko Ishioka, consisting of a long, sheer, black lace dress, accessorized with metal-flake crimson, anatomical collar with velcro closure and metal hoop in back of neck.
-Also included a wraparound metalized resin facemask with hooped, braided chain veil.
+Also included a wraparound metalized resin facemask with hooped, braided chain veil, which you can click to see.
 A long black and maroon accented wig completes this stylish collection.
 This costume is a part of the Hollywood Vaults, is pictured below and is expected to fetch $3,000 – $5,000.